chef/chef-web-core/README.md

 Add this line to your application's Gemfile:

-    gem 'oc-web-core', git: 'git@github.com:opscode/oc-web-core'
+    gem 'chef-web-core', git: 'git@github.com:opscode/chef-web-core'

 It's currently a private repo, so you will need permissions to read it.

-You'll want to use the latest master, and `bundle update oc-web-core` to apply changes from this repository.
+You'll want to use the latest master, and `bundle update chef-web-core` to apply changes from this repository.

 ## Usage